 Part-time students may take a maximum of 90 credits each academic year.

-All of the ibooks required for the course are available to download free of charge to iPads.
+All of the eBooks required for the course are available to download free of charge.
 The University also has PC labs and a laptop loan service that can be used for residential visits.
 However, many students choose to buy some of the core textbooks for the course and/or a laptop.
 Students may occasionally need to print their assignments and other documents.
-Estimated costs are £300 for a laptop up to £100 each year for books and printing.
-Total optional cost: £600
+Estimated costs are £300 for a laptop and up to £100 each year for books and printing.
+Total optional cost: £600.

 Students are required to cover the cost of their accommodation during the residential periods.
-Wherever possible, the University negotiates discounted rates for these periods with a local hotel.
-Estimated cost £80 per night
+Estimated cost: £80 per night.